octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

-### About ligo smart contracts
+### AboutLigosmart contracts

 *Truffle* can compile LIGO smart contracts, using the installed LIGO compiler.
 But they MUST be stored in the *contract* folder.
-*Truffle* considers each ligo file as an independent smart contract.
-Thus, if a smart contract is split into several ligo files, *Truffle* will try to compile each file as a separate smart contract, resulting in a failed compilation.
+*Truffle* considers eachLigofile as an independent smart contract.
+Thus, if a smart contract is split into severalLigofiles, *Truffle* will try to compile each file as a separate smart contract, resulting in a failed compilation.
 But there is a workaround for this behaviour:

 1. Create a new folder in the project root directory, called `src` for instance.
 2. Move all your smart contracts files into `src/`
-3. Create a ligo file, importing the main file from `src/`
+3. Create aLigofile, importing the main file from `src/`

 *Truffle* will successfully compile your smart contract.

 ### *Truffle* artifacts

-For each ligo file found in the contract, *Truffle* will yield an artifact in build/contracts.
+For eachLigofile found in the contract, *Truffle* will yield an artifact in build/contracts.

-An artifact is a json file, containing the compiled smart contract, the ligo source code, the deployment information...
+An artifact is a json file, containing the compiled smart contract, theLigosource code, the deployment information...
 This example is the artifact yielded for the `Counter.ligo` file:

 ``` json5